alcantarar/UWM_GitHub_Workshop/Tutorial_Instructions/breakout_1.md

-# Breakout Room #1
+# Breakout Room Instructions

 ## Background
-You and your collaborators have made a recent discovery that will surely result in winning the prestigious Nobel Peach Prize, awarded to the group of biomechanists with the best peach-related figure made entirely with code!
-Your group worked for months, submitted the figure to Nature, and just received reviewer comments.
+You and your group are working together to re-create the UWM logo entirely with code for a state-wide data visualization conference!
+Your group has worked for months, submitted your project, and just received the reviewer comments.
-Your group will be able to quickly address these comments in parallel thanks to Git and GitHub!
+Your group will be able to quickly address these comments in parallel thanks to version control tools like Git and GitHub!

-The code used to generate your figure is comprised of an upper-level script (e.g. `ASB_Tutorial/main_script`), which calls five numbered subscripts (e.g. `ASB_Tutorial/MATLAB_scripts/script_1`).
-The data required to generate your figure is stored as CSV files at `ASB_Tutorial/data/`.
+The code used to generate your figure is comprised of an upper-level script (e.g. `UWM_GitHub_Workshop/main_script`), which calls five numbered subscripts (e.g. `UWM_GitHub_Workshop/MATLAB_scripts/script_1`).
+The data required to generate your figure is stored as CSV files at `UWM_GitHub_Workshop/data/`.

 **If you need help remembering the git functions, refer to [`git_cheatsheet.md`](./git_cheatsheet.md).**